Nakwendaa/tron-light-cycles/README.md

 ### Green player

-Controlled by keyboard keys A, S, D, W (or, if you have an Azerty keyboard, use Q, S, D, Z)
+Controlled by keyboard keys A, S, D, W (or, if you have an Azerty keyboard, use Q, S, D, Z).

 ### Red player

-Controlled by keyboard keys ←, ↓, →, ↑
+Controlled by keyboard keys ←, ↓, →, ↑ .